jsoref/openj9/doc/GuideForCommitters.md

 ## Coordinated Merges With Eclipse OMR

-While changes requiring commits to occur in both the Eclipse OMR and OpenJ9 projects should ideally be staged to manage any dependencies, there are circumstances when this is not possible.
+While changes requiring commits to occur in both the Eclipse OMR and OpenJ9 projects should ideally be stagged to manage any dependencies, there are circumstances when this is not possible.
 In such cases, a "coordinated merge" in both projects is required to prevent build breaks in the Eclipse OpenJ9 project.